 - A Simple Guide to Website Usability – Best Practices

-I’m a big champion of color theory and all things consumer psychology.
-I know first-hand that it works.
-I’ve seen the results in my business.
+We’re champions of color theory and all things consumer psychology.
+We know first-hand that it works.
+We’ve seen the results in our business.

-But I’m also big on not remaining confined to theory.
+But we’re also big on not remaining confined to theory.

 Your brand is unique, and so are your consumers.
 The only way to find out what works for them is to put the theories into practice.
 See what impact they have and make adjustments from there.